Harri-N/sigma-NMD/README.md

-# Non-linear Matrix Decomposition with the sigmoid function
+# Nonlinear Matrix Decomposition with the sigmoid function

-This codes provides algorithm to solve the following Nonlinear Matrix Decomposition (NMD) problems with the sigmoid function:
+This codes provides algorithm to solve the following Nonlinear Matrix Decomposition (NMD) problem with the sigmoid function:
 Given a matrix $X \in \mathbb{R}^{m \times n}$ and an integer $r$, solve

 $$ \min_{W, H} \| X - \sigma(WH) \|_F^2, $$